Our Workshops

 Habs Girls School

-Photos from our recent visit to Habs Girls school
+Photos from our visit to Habs Girls school

 " The games were very engaging and fun.
 They were enjoyable and linked with the topic.
 I learnt so many new things like serotonin, melatonin and dopamine which make you feel different types of emotions."